revaturelabs/interviewquestions/InterviewSpecificQuestions/CoreJava/Git.md

 </details>

 ---
-3. What do you understand by Git repository?
+3.What do you understand by Git repository?

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)